hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 > - The ready callback is always called before attached.
 > - The ready callback is called on any local DOM children before it’s called on the host element.

-Add into the mix components with in components, sibling components and so forth, it can get quite complicated!
+Add into the mix components with in components, sibling components and so forth, things can start to get quite complicated!

 So how does one make sense of all these hooks?
 Polymers guide has a introduction to them, but it provides little on how they pan out in practice.
 And this is where some of it's got'chas start to appear on how to best leverage it's tools for what you need.

-Let's add these methods to our component with details on what they're trying to accomplished for you.
+Let's add these methods to our component now with details on what they're trying to accomplished for you.

 ```js
 const config = {